Hazard Perception Test (HPT)

 You'll need to pay the test fee when you make your booking.

 Once you've passed the HPT, you need to pass the driving test within 15 months.
-If you don't, you'll need to sit the HPT again.
+If you don't, you'll need to take the HPT again.

 Extra support for taking the test